syncfusion-content/blazor-docs/blazor/diagram/annotations/connector-annotation.md

 * Displacement
 * SegmentAngle

-> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
+> A new blazor diagram component which provides better performance than this diagram control in Blazor WebAssembly App.
 It is available in preview mode.
-Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/annotations/connector-annotation)
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram/getting-started)

 ## Offset